ulsidae/cori_tts/README.md

 - How the GPL license applies to a project built around Piper
 - Whether there were recommended approaches for improving local usage

-The maintainer confirmed that there were no issues with wrappers around Piper, especially when they improve usability.
+The maintainer replied that there were no issues with wrappers around Piper, especially when they improve usability.

 Key feedback: